 The as adjusted information discussed above is illustrative only.
-Our net tangible book value following the completion of this offering is subject to adjustment based on the actual public offering price of the Class A ordinary shares and other terms of this offering determined at pricing.
+Our net tangible book value following the completion of this offering is subject to adjustment based on the actual public offering price of the Units and other terms of this offering determined at pricing.

-The discussion and tables above assume no exercise of any share options that may be granted under the 2020 Share Incentive Plan.
+The discussion and tables above assume no exercise of any warrants to be issued in this offering or share options that may be granted under the 2020 Share Incentive Plan.
 See "Management-Share Incentive Plan" for details.
-To the extent that any of options to be granted under the 2020 Share Incentive Plan are exercised, there will be further dilution to new investors.
+To the extent that any of the warrants to be issued in this offering or options to be granted under the 2020 Share Incentive Plan are exercised, there will be further dilution to new investors.